SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 ### Declaring Data Types

 Data types are defined in an ABAP program using the [`TYPES`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptypes.htm) statement.
 Depending on the declaration context, the types can be accessed either locally or globally.
 As mentioned, data types can also be declared in the ABAP Dictionary.
 The focus here is on data type declarations in ABAP programs using `TYPES` statements.
-You can use built-in and user-defined data types can be used to create data types (and data objects).
+You can use built-in and user-defined data types to create data types (and data objects).

 The following code snippet shows various syntax options for declaring data types: